RareSkills/blog/solidity-metadata/solidity-metadata.md

 ## Further resources

-You can see all the options for manipulating this metadata in the relevant [solidity documentation](https://docs.soliditylang.org/en/latest/metadata.html).
-[Sourcify](https://playground.sourcify.dev/) provides a tool parse the metadata of existing smart contracts.
+You can see all the options for manipulating this metadata in the relevant [Solidity documentation](https://docs.soliditylang.org/en/latest/metadata.html).
+[Sourcify](https://playground.sourcify.dev/) provides a tool to parse the metadata of existing smart contracts.

 ## Learn More